-Migraines are a severe form of a headache, usually accompanied by other symptoms.
-These are often related to vision although may also include other symptoms such as nausea, dizziness or pins and needles.
+Migraines are a severe form of headache, usually involving visual disturbances.
+However, they may also include other symptoms such as nausea, dizziness, or pins and needles.

 There are commonly seen to be 5 stages of a migraine, although not everyone will go through all of them:

 The ‘pre-headache’ stage may demonstrate symptoms such as mood swings, tiredness, and loss of appetite.
 This may start a few hours or several days before a migraine appears.

 Many people experience an ‘aura’ just before a headache appears.
 It is often visual, for example flashing lights or floaters in the vision.
 Other signs such as nausea or dizziness may be present.

 Usually, this is a throbbing pain on one side of the head.
 Light sensitivity and a dislike of loud noises are common.
 Often the patient just wants to lie in a dark room.
 This may last anywhere from 4-72 hours.